Raymond Williams: World War II

 Williams interrupted his education to serve in the Second World War.
 He enlisted in the British Army in late 1940, but stayed at Cambridge to take his exams in June 1941, the month when Germany invaded Russia.
 Joining the military was against the Communist party line at the time.
 According to Williams, his Communist Party membership lapsed without him formally resigning.

 When Williams joined the army, he was assigned to the Royal Corps of Signals, which was a typical assignment for university undergraduates.
 He received initial training in military communications, but was reassigned to artillery and anti-tank weapons.
 He was chosen to serve as an officer in the Anti-Tank Regiment of the Guards Armoured Division in 1941–1945, being sent into early fighting in the Invasion of Normandy after the D-Day Normandy Landings.
 He writes in Politics and Letters, "I don't think the intricate chaos of that Normandy fighting has ever been recorded."
 He commanded a unit of four tanks and mentions losing touch with two of them while fighting against Waffen-SS Panzer forces in the bocage.
 He never discovered what happened to them as a withdrawal of troops ensued.

 Williams took part in the fighting from Normandy in 1944 and through Belgium and the Netherlands to Germany in 1945.
-There he was involved in liberating [Nazi concentration camp which was afterwards used by the Allies to detain SS officers.
+There he was involved in liberating a Nazi concentration camp which was afterwards used by the Allies to detain SS officers.

 He was shocked to find that Hamburg had suffered saturation bombing by the Royal Air Force, not just military targets and docks, as they had been told.
 He was expecting to be sent to Burma, but as his studies had been interrupted by the war, was instead granted Class B release, which meant immediate demobilisation.
 He returned to Cambridge, where he found that the student culture had changed from 1941, with the left-wing involvement much diminished.